Romano-Garmez/kindlevncviewer/README.md

 ## Running

-You need to copy the program and the libraries it needs onto your eReader (you can try running it without and it will show you which libraries are missing).
+You need to copy the contents of this repo to your eReader.
 Then, from a launcher app or shell, call:

 ```
 ./luajit vncviewer.lua 192.168.1.1:5900
 ```

 You will need to enter the correct server address or name and screen number.
+Alternatively, edit the ip addresses in the "kvncviewer.sh" scripts to your prefered host machine, as those can be triggered through KUAL.

 ## Licensing/Copying